Almond Board Crop Reports

 Spatial Acreage Estimates

 Behind the maps is a robust data set.
-The 2014 Spatial Acreage Estimate includes estimated almond acres, bearing and non-bearing, by county and by year planted from 1984 through 2014.
-It is based on standing acreage in 2014 and is also reflected in the 2014 almond acreage map layer.
-Bearing acreages have all been verified via ground truthing and/or spatial approaches.1
+The 2016 Standing Acreage Initial Estimate includes estimated almond acres, bearing and non-bearing, by county and by year planted from 1984 through 2016.
+It is based on standing acreage in 2016 and is also reflected in the 2016 almond acreage map layer.
+Bearing acreages have all been verified via ground truthing and/or spatial approaches.1 Non-bearing acreages are considered to be 2014, 2015 and 2016.
+All non-bearing acreages should be considered as estimates at this time and will be finalized following completion of the 2018 mapping.

 The Almond Board of California’s Almond Almanac is an annual year-end report that provides a glimpse into what makes up the California Almond growing and processing community.
 Published on a crop-year basis (August 1 to July 31), the report provides a compilation of industry statistics, including production, shipment and consumption numbers as well as a look back at how those figures compare to prior years.
 It also provides a comprehensive overview of the Almond Board's programs.